Alexarr6/browser-agent-evaluation/docs/architecture/open-task-verification.md

 keeping general form submission disabled.
 Restricted and MCP normalize the case of named keys such as Enter, Home and End without changing typed characters.
 No tools, navigation retries or action/time budgets were added to resolve poor agent choices.
-The deterministic reference uses site-specific recipes and is a health/control baseline, not a measure of general intelligence.
+The deterministic reference uses privileged, site-specific recipes and is a site/verifier control, not a general solution to an open instruction.
+Its Marca and Amazon outcomes must be reported as control checks and excluded from solution denominators and agent rankings.
+A changing news section or product layout can invalidate that recipe even when another strategy remains viable.
+For that reason, failure of a verifier-backed open-task control never skips the AI agent attempts, even when reference-failure skipping is enabled for standard tasks.
 A single pilot repetition checks integration; it does not establish a reliable ranking of agents.

 The initial `open-tasks-check-20260907` pilot predates these adapter and URL changes.
 Its artifacts retain their original outcomes.
 New runs are needed for a comparison